-Figure 3-25: User's Profile Devices Form Table 3-13: User's Profile Devices Form
+Figure 3-28: User's Profile Devices ACL Form Table 3-14: User's Profile Devices ACL Form

-Field Definition Devices Tab or button to select the current form.
-Select devices for user List box from which to select a possible list of access user devices assignable to the current user.
-Button to add a selected user device (left list Add box) to the "Selected devices" list box.
+Element Definition Devices Tab or button to select the current form.
+Select devices for user access List box from which to select a possible list of user devices assignable to the current user.
+Add Button to add a selected user device (left list box) to the "Selected devices" list box.
 Delete Button to delete a selected user device (right list box) and return it to the "Select device for user access" list box.
 Selected devices The list box that shows the device(s) assigned to the current user.